Skip to main content

 Nourished

-Every day, UNICEF workers brave war zones, disasters and disease to reach vulnerable children with lifesaving support.
-This includes treating malnutrition — and preventing it.
-Every year, hundreds of millions of children under 5 receive nutrition services from UNICEF to help ensure they grow up healthy and strong.
+Every day, UNICEF workers brave war zones, disasters and disease to deliver lifesaving support.
+This includes preventing, detecting and treating malnutrition.
+Every year, hundreds of millions of children, adolescents and women receive nutrition services from UNICEF.

 Donate Now